What is Nail Polish Poisoning?

 The signs and symptoms of Nail Polish Poisoning may include:

-- Respiratory difficulties, which may be severe if the chemical is inhaled
+- Respiratory difficulties, such as slow or labored breathing, which may be severe if the chemical is inhaled

 - Chest pain